nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_INTRO.md

 ## Goals

 The purpose of this application is to do basic management of farms.
 We're going to define some different areas of each farm - called facilities - that will contain animals that we will purchase.
 Certain facilities will only be able to hold certain animals.
-You need to record when an animal was purchased, when the farm was established, and when a new facility is constructed on a farm.
+You need to record when an animal was purchased, when the farm was established, who created the farm, and when a new facility is constructed on a farm.

 We will be purchasing the following animals.